 - Communication aids.
 Eg. speech-to-text software and augmentative and alternative communication (AAC) devices.

 - Vision aids.
 Eg. screen magnifiers and screen readers.

 Find out more in the page “Understand the uses of the assistive technologies” of the eTeACHERS toolkit.

-- How can I deliver my students accessible EM?
+- How can I deliver my students accessible educational material?

 You may find yourself with accessible EM but not knowing how to deliver it efficiently to your students.
 This is not an uncommon issue for educators.